 - bowel or bladder problems

-- loss of feeling or weakness in the arms or legs
+- numbness or weakness in the arms or legs

 - shortness of breath

-Waking up with lower back pain is often the result of sleeping habits or overstraining the body during physical activity.
-However, morning back pain can also be a symptom of certain medical conditions, including fibromyalgia and degenerative disc disease.
+Waking up with back pain is often the result of sleeping habits or overstraining the body during physical activity.
+However, morning back pain can also be a symptom of certain medical conditions, such as fibromyalgia and DDD.

-A person should speak to a doctor if back pain does not get better with self-care measures, such as trying a different sleeping position or a new mattress.
-It is also important to see a doctor for severe back pain that limits movement or the ability to carry out everyday activities.
+A person should speak with a doctor if back pain does not get better with self-care measures, such as trying a different sleeping position or a new mattress.
+It is also important to contact a doctor for severe back pain that limits movement or the ability to carry out everyday activities.